-For its calculation of the Risk Margin the Company uses a simplification of running off the SCR in line with the expected present value (EPV) of future net claims paid.
-This approach is similar to the approximation referred to in Article 58 (a) of the Delegated Acts of using the run-off of the BE.
-However, using the run-off of the BE is inappropriate for the Company's business as the BE goes negative at some points during the runoff.
-In 2023, the Company undertook an exercise to verify the suitability of using the EPV of future net claims paid as a single driver for RM calculation, and was able to confirm that the simplification has a small impact compared to using multiple drivers.
+For its calculation of the Risk Margin the Company uses a simplification of running off the SCR in line with future gross earned premiums.

+This approach is similar to the approximation referred to in Article 58 (a) of the Delegated Acts of using the run-off of the BE; however, using the run-off of the BE is inappropriate for the Company's business as the BE goes negative at some points during the runoff.
+In 2023, the Company underwent an exercise to prove the suitability of using gross earned premiums as single driver for RM calculation, and was able to confirm that the simplification has a small impact compared to using multiple drivers.